 The short answer is yes.
 You may not be thinking about smart devices, but you could be thinking about sensors.
 These tiny devices can monitor areas of your business various ways, think:

 Communication – Almost every company has a class of assets it could track.
 GPS-enabled assets can communicate their current location and movement.
 Location is important for items that move, such as trucks, but it’s also applicable for locating items and people within an organization.
 You may have employees that go to meetings, this way you can monitor efficiencies.

 Control and Automation – In many cases, a business or consumer will be able to remotely control a device.
 For example, a business can remotely turn on or shut down a specific piece of equipment or adjust the temperature in a climate-controlled environment.
 Meanwhile, a consumer can use IoT to unlock their car or start the washing machine.
+Check my source.
 Once a performance baseline has been established, a process can send alerts for anomalies and possibly deliver an automated response.
 For example, if the brake pads on a truck are about to fail, it can prompt the company to take the vehicle out of service and automatically schedule maintenance.

 Cost Savings – many companies will adopt IoT to save money.
 Measurement provides actual performance data, instead of estimates.
 Businesses lose money when equipment fails.
 With new sensor information, IoT can help a company save money by minimizing equipment failure and allowing the business to perform planned maintenance.
 Sensors can also measure items, such as driving behavior and speed, to reduce fuel expense and wear and tear on consumables.